 New Palestine is a very small town located in the state of Indiana.
 With a population of 2,370 people and two constituent neighborhoods, New Palestine is the 213th largest community in Indiana.
-Much of the housing stock in New Palestine was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local New Palestine economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in New Palestine, where the median household income is $74,750.00.
+There's nothing like the smell of a brand new house, and in New Palestine, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to New Palestine, and putting down their money on brand new construction.
+New Palestine’s real estate is, on average, some of the newest in the nation.
+New Palestine does seem to be experiencing an influx of affluent people, because the median household income is $74,750.00.

 New Palestine real estate is some of the most expensive in Indiana, although New Palestine house values don't compare to the most expensive real estate in the U.S.

 New Palestine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Palestine is a town of professionals, managers, and service providers.
 There are especially a lot of people living in New Palestine who work in management occupations (15.13%), office and administrative support (11.61%), and healthcare (10.49%).

 Also of interest is that New Palestine has more people living here who work in computers and math than 95% of the places in the US.